Pulling Apart 2-spheres in 4-manifolds: Second order intersection indeterminacies

-Observe that, by the linearity of $\Delta^{\cW}(S_{(i,j)},S_{(k,l)})$, this entire discussion applies word for word to changing \emph{all} the first order Whitney disks $W_{(i,j)}$ on $A_i$ and $A_j$, and \emph{all} the first order Whitney disks $W_{(k,l)}$ on $A_k$ and $A_l$; (with the $2$--spheres $S_{(i,j)}$ and $S_{(k,l)}$ interpreted as sums (geometrically: unions) of the $2$--spheres determined by each pair of Whitney disks).
+Observe that, since the intersection invariants sum over contributions from the Whitney disks, this entire discussion applies word for word to changing \emph{all} the first order Whitney disks $W_{(i,j)}$ on $A_i$ and $A_j$, and \emph{all} the first order Whitney disks $W_{(k,l)}$ on $A_k$ and $A_l$; with the $2$--spheres $S_{(i,j)}$ and $S_{(k,l)}$ interpreted as sums (geometrically: unions) of the $2$--spheres determined by each pair of Whitney disks.